mynameisVictoria/plan-9-from-cx/README.md

 - is opensource, privacy rules!

 ## Release state
-- currently in pre-alpha
+- currently in alpha
 - right now its not great lol
-- i will try to get
-- release rn is very uncertain, i dont know if i wanna polish it out more, or just start releasing
-- probably all the releases that are pre-alpha will be terminal
+- probably all the releases that are alpha will be terminal
-- alpha 0.0.1 will be a gui i think
-- and beta, or maybe just the first actuall release will have voice call

 Current version:
-0.5.1-dev
+0.0.1-alpha

 ---